amitverma07/amitverma07/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I’m currently working on eVoting Application;
-- 🌱 I’m currently learning Python;
+- 🌱 I’m currently learning Angular;
 - 👯 I’m looking to collaborate on building afordable Greenhouses;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: amitverma07@yahoo.com;